 How to bring beneficial bees back

 Bees are beneficial for yards.
 Gardener’s Supply Company says one out of every three bites of food humans take depends on a pollinator.
 That’s because about 150 crops grown in the United States depend on pollinators.
 Even though there are 4,000 species of native or wild bees in the continental United States, many populations are in decline.
-According to the Pollinator Partnership, various areas of North America have lost more than 50 percent of their managed honeybee colonies in the past 10 years.

 Bringing these important pollinators back will take a little work, but it is possible.